-A. Nominal force with the U.S. dollars.
-A. Nominal effective exchange rate of the U.S. dollars a trade-weighted basket of major currencies.
+A. Nominal effective exchange rate of the U.S. dollar against a trade-weighted basket of major currencies.
 An increase denotes a nominal effective appreciation.
 Time "0" is the quarter of the trough of a significant oil price decline episode (30 percent drop over a seven-month period, which is the shaded region); -8 corresponds to 8 quarters before the trough and 8 corresponds to 8 quarters after the trough.

 B. U.S. equity market index in U.S. dollars.